 We can now generalize the analysis to two firms and return to the assumption that the firms have no prior information.
-So now there are two firms each with no prior information.
 We assume for now that the government wants to maximize the sum over each individual firm's probability of investment.
 If there is no strategic interaction between firms, the previous analysis can be carried out firm by firm and will thus be unchanged.

-But we now perturb the problem to make it strategic, assuming that each firm gets an extra payoff ε if both invest, where ε may be positive or negative.
+But we now perturb the problem to make it strategic, assuming that each firm gets an extra payoff $\varepsilon$ if both invest, where $\varepsilon$ may be positive or negative.
 Thus we can write firm 1's payoff for the incomplete information game as: